Fixed Points of Polynomials over Division Rings: Division Rings

 \section{Division Rings}

 An associative unital ring $D$ is a division ring if all nonzero elements in $D$ are invertible.
 When $D$ is commutative, it is simply a field, but there are plenty of examples of non-commutative division rings.
 The center $F=Z(D)$ of $D$ is nevertheless a field, and $D$ is endowed with the structure of an $F$-vector space.
 Therefore, one can consider the dimension $\dim_F D$ of $D$ over $F$.
 In case $\dim_F D<\infty$, $D$ is called a ``central division $F$-algebra".
-In this case, $\dim_F D$ must be $d^2$ for some positive integer $d$, and $D\otimes_F K \cong M_d(K)$ for any maximal subfield $K$ of $D$.
+In this case, $\dim_F D$ must be $d^2$ for some positive integer $d$, and $D\otimes_F K \cong M_d(K)$ for any maximal subfield $K$ of $D$ (where $M_d(K)$ is the ring of square matrices of order $d$ over the field $K$).
 This $d$ is called the ``degree" of $D$ and denoted $\deg D$.

 The simplest kind of central division $F$-algebras are ``quaternion" division $F$-algebras, which are division algebras of degree 2.
 In this case, $D=K \oplus K j$ where $K/F$ is a cyclic quadratic field extension with Galois group $\langle \sigma \rangle$, $j^2=\beta \in F^\times$ and $j t=\sigma(t) j$ for any $t \in K$.
 The nontrivial automorphism $\sigma$ extends to an involution on $D$ defined by $r+tj \mapsto \overline{r+tj}=\sigma(r)-tj$ for any $r,t \in K$.
 This involution is called the ``symplectic" or ``canonical" involution of $D$, and is independent of the choice of a cyclic field extension $K/F$ inside $D$.
 The ``trace" and ``norm" maps for a quaternion algebra are defined by $\tr(z)=z+\overline{z}$ and $\norm(z)=\overline{z}\cdot z$, the first being linear and the second multiplicative.
 Every element $\lambda \in D$ thus satisfies $\lambda^2-\tr(\lambda)\lambda+\norm(\lambda)=0$.
 Moreover, the conjugacy class of $\lambda$ (i.e., the set of all elements $t$ of the form $\mu \lambda \mu^{-1}$) coincides with the elements $t$ satisfying the identity $t^2-\tr(\lambda)t+\norm(\lambda)=0$.
 For further reading see \cite{BerhuyOggier2013} and \cite{BOI}.